SAP-samples/teched2022-IN280/exercises/ex2/ex24/readme.md

 #### Prerequisites:

-- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/) and within *Integration & Exception Monitoring*
+- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/) and navigated to *Integration & Exception Monitoring*
 - Events for *Integration Exceptions* are activated and you have provoked a deployment exception in SAP Integration Suite

 ## Exercise steps

 Run through the steps in the given order

-1. *Click* on the *Automatic Refresh* icon at the black top row and change the resresh frequency to every *15 sec*.
+1. *Optionally* *click* on the *Automatic Refresh* icon at the black top row and change the refresh frequency to every *15 sec*.

 	SAP Cloud ALM is polling the Cloud Integration tenant for monitoring data as default every 5 minutes and we want to avoid waiting.

 	<br>![](/exercises/ex2/images/IMExceptRefresh15sec.png)

-2. After receiving the event the number of exceptions and the number of alerts increase. *Reset* the *automatic refresh* to default.
+2. After receiving the event the number of exceptions and the number of alerts increase in the card of the Cloud Integration service you are watching. *Reset* the *automatic refresh* to default.

     <br>![](/exercises/ex2/images/IMExceptRefreshReset.png)

  	> Improve the screenshot to have 0 messages, 1 exception and 1 alert

-3. *Click* on the *Exceptions* link of your *Cloud Integration* service
+3. *Click* on the *Exceptions* link of your *Cloud Integration* service and familiarize yourself with the **Exception page**

-4. Look over the **Exception page** and afterwards *navigate* to the details page
+4. *Navigate* to the details page

     <br>![](/exercises/ex2/images/IMExceptPageNavigateToDetails.png)